framesurge/perseus/docs/next/en-US/second-app.md

     -   `component` -- a macro that turns a function into a Sycamore component
     -   `template` -- the `template!` macro, same as before
     -   `Template as SycamoreTemplate` -- the output of the `template!` macro, aliased as `SycamoreTemplate` so it doesn't conflict with `perseus::Template`, which is very different
+    -   `SsrNode` -- Sycamore's representation of a node that will only be rendered on the server (this is re-exported from Perseus as well for convenience)

 Then we define a number of different functions and a `struct`, each of which gets a section now.